maysam-abbasi/TelePrint-A4-Telegram-Channels-to-Printable-PDF-Scraper/README.md

 # TelePrint-A4 📄🚀

-TelePrint-A4 is a Python-based automation tool designed to archive Telegram channel history into a print-ready PDF format.
+TelePrint-A4 is a Python-based automation tool designed to archive Telegram channel or group history into a print-ready PDF format.
 Unlike standard screenshots, this tool automatically scrolls through a channel, captures the window, and arranges the content into a **2x2 grid on standard A4 pages** to save paper and mimic a mobile reading experience.

 ## ✨ Features
 * **Smart Window Detection:** Automatically locks onto the active Telegram window after a 5-second countdown.